Driver Fatigue: The Dangers Of Drowsy Truckers

 Many factors can play a part in truck accidents, including the actions of the driver.
 In many cases, driver fatigue is a prominent reason for collisions.
 It is estimated that one in every ten truck crashes are the result of driver-related actions.
 If you or a loved one have been affected by a drowsy truck driver, you may have legal options.
-The attorneys at Raynes Lawn Hehmeyer will help you seek compensation for your injuries and damages.
+The Philadelphia Truck Accident Attorneys at Raynes & Lawn will help you seek compensation for your injuries and damages.

 Truck Accidents Due to Drowsy Driving

 Sleep deprivation is one of the leading causes of truck accidents on the road.
 The National Highway Transportation Safety Administration (NHTSA) believes that 100,000 accidents are caused by drivers who doze off at the wheel.
 The NHTSA also estimates that drowsy drivers cause as many as 40,000 accident-related injuries and 1,500 deaths.

 The Harvard School of Medicine – Sleep Medicine Division also conducted a survey on this topic.
 They estimated that 250,000 people fall asleep while driving, with 50 percent of their participants admitting to driving while fatigued.
 Nearly half of the truck drivers had confessed to “drifting off” while on a long-haul drive.